bencorrado/bluez-bencorrado/docs/install-bluez.md

 $ snap install bluez
 ```

-Observe that the snap is being downloaded and installed.
-Observe that the snap
+The snap is being downloaded and installed.
+Observe that the snap has been
-has been installed should look like:
+installed should look like:

 ```
 $ snap install bluez